proterra/christmas-quiz/w:/quiz/README.md

-docker build -t quiz .
+docker build -t my-php-app .
-docker run -p 8081:80 -d --name proterra-quiz quiz
+docker run -d --name my-running-app my-php-app

-ip addr show docker0 | grep -Po 'inet \K[\d.]+'

 We recommend that you add a custom php.ini configuration.
 COPY it into /usr/local/etc/php by adding one more line to the Dockerfile above and running the same commands to build and run: